frawau/aiotuya/README.md

 # The devices

-At this time aiotuya will gandle 3 types of devices
+At this time (Feb '19) aiotuya will handle 3 types of devices

 ## Switch